 It is best to ensure all those people responsible for initiating R&D evidence in support of a claim have a buy in.
 Ensure they are aware of the importance of the information they are required to produce and that it is maintained on a regular basis.

 Make managers aware of the financial benefits that they may be contributing towards your organisations wealth.
 Make them aware of the financial risks for a poorly documented R&D activity claim.

 How regularly documentation should be raised will depend mainly on how often new ideas are being introduced and tested in an R&D project.
 Again, working closely with your R&D tax advisor will help determine the regularity of producing documentation.

 Getting R&D activities documented in advance

-Best practice R&D tax incentive claimants establish R&D project specific documentation in support of their claims.
+Best practice claimants establish R&D Tax Incentive substantiation with specific documentation in support of their projects.
 These are commonly a high level ‘corporate R&D approval document’.
 Usually authored and supported by a project manager, such documents are approved at a corporate level in advance of a project.

 The corporate R&D approval document ideally sets out the ‘primary R&D qualifiers’ and a broad description of the planned R&D activities.
 The great news is that a pro-active document virtually establishes eligibility for the R&D tax incentive before any activities have started.

 The document should be reviewed by corporate as significant changes to the planned activities arise, and at least annually.
 In the event of an audit by AusIndustry, this document will prove an invaluable tool for demonstrating eligibility.

 We have unsurpassed insights into AusIndustry’s expectations for claimants wanting to substantiate their R&D activities are eligibility.
 Experience in working for and with claimants engaged with large R&D tax advisory firms, we understand with these firms they regularly fail an AusIndustry audit because of poor or non-existent documentation.